 - Website - https://www.henryschein.com/us-en/medical/default.aspx?did=medical

 - Email – email@example.com or firstname.lastname@example.org

-Please find information on the different “colored circles” that are associated with all items on their website.
+Please find information on the different “colored circles” that are associated with all items on the Henry Schein website.
 Each line item will have a color.
 If an items has a Green Circle - it will arrive the Next Day if ordered by 4:30PM, local warehouse.
 If an item has a Yellow Circle, the item is Backordered and will be delivered once available.
 If it has a Red Circle, the item is discontinued.
 If the circle is half green and half yellow, there is a 2-5 day delivery time.
 If the circle is Blue, the item is considered a non-stocking item, will have additional fees and is not returnable.

-For any current Henry Schein Medical customer, orders may sometimes be canceled or placed on backorder due to COVID-19.
+Please note, for any current Henry Schein Medical customer, orders may sometimes be canceled or placed on backorder due to COVID-19.
 Clinics are able to run a report on the Henry Schein Medical website that will show items that have been Canceled or are currently on Backorder regardless of the order entry method.
 For a detailed walk-through on how to run this report, please watch this 3 minute video: https://player.vimeo.com/video/402920111?quality=1080p

 You can also find information from Henry Schein Medical on their Coronavirus (COVID-19) Update webpage that has a list of additional resources for healthcare professionals: http://www.henryschein.com/coronavirus.